24 hours customer service +9779849693351

 The Dolpo region is classified as a restricted area trek in Nepal, meaning special trekking permits are required.
 They are:

-1. Lower Dolpo Restricted Area Permit – USD 20 per person per week (first 7 days), USD 5 per day thereafter.
+1. Lower Dolpo Restricted Area Permit – USD 20 per person per week ( for 7 days), USD 5 per day thereafter.

 2. Shey Phoksundo National Park Entry Fee – NPR 3,000 per person (about USD 25).